-So what guidelines should you follow?
+What guidelines should you follow?

 - The Serifs and Sans-Serif work well together.
 It tends to create a good design.
 Don’t combine a Serif with a Serif and a Sans-Serif with a Sans-Serif because it can look a little bland and undifferentiated.

-- Stick to 2 fonts
+- Stick to two fonts.